 According to the panel, yes.
 The IARC’s categories are meant to distinguish how confident the group is that substances cause cancer.
 They do not assess the level of risk or how much cancer they cause.

 So the IARC has enough evidence to say that diet high in processed meats cause cancer.
 They also have enough evidence to say that tobacco causes cancer.
 They are not, however, saying that the risk of cancer from processed meats and tobacco is equal.
 The graphic below from Cancer Research UK illustrates it well: While 86 percent of lung cancers stem from tobacco, just 21 percent of colorectal cancers do.

 For processed meat, I’d advise that you skip it most of the time, as it contains harmful chemical compounds that may increase the risk of chronic disease.
 It’s much better to purchase, cook (!) and consume high-quality, grass-fed beef, in moderation.
 It’s a terrific, natural source of protein and iron, plus it actually contains cancer-fighting conjugated linoleic acid.
 Conjugated lienoic acid has shown immune-enhancing effects and anticarcinogenic activities in several animal studies.
-(3) Eating this quality of meat 1–2 times a week is not only not dangerous, it can be healthy and satisfying.
+(3) Eating this quality of meat 1–2 times a week on any diet, including the keto diet, can be healthy and satisfying.

 Be sure to look at serving sizes, too.
 The American Heart Association recommends two to three ounces of cooked, lean protein per serving.
 Not sure what that means?
 One meat serving size should be about the size of a bar of soap.
 Be sure to round out your plate with plenty of veggies and other nutrient-rich foods and vary sources of protein by including fish and poultry, too.